Have you thought about

 when reimporting into the EU

 Many companies already noticed these constraints.
 In the food industry, professional organizations (on the UK side but also on the EU side) have complained about rules of origin for food and drinks.
 Goods that travel from the EU to UK distribution centres before being re-shipped to the EU face punitive tariffs.
-It is therefore no longer possible for a truck with such products to bring them from the EU to the United Kingdom, to make deliveries there, before continuing its journey into Ireland tariff-free, as this would be considered a re-export to the EU.
+It is therefore not possible for a truck with such products to bring them from the EU to the United Kingdom, to make deliveries there, before continuing its journey into Ireland tariff-free, as this would be considered a re-export to the EU.

 Deadline